vitoria-training/Experiment-Elm/README.md

 ```
 ※If you do not add "command: sleep infinity", an error will occur at startup
+※"app:" is a temporary name and can be changed.

 ### Create docker directory
 Dockerfile